bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 # The 'car' command

-The 'car' is a compound command that sets up a Cartesian coordinate.
+The car-command would setup and draw a Cartesian coordinate frame, with optional axes, grid lines/numbers, and others.
+Following are like cases where this command is involed,

 - car.1 (5,5)
 - car.1 {xgrid:0.5, ygrid:2}
 - car.1 {xgrid:0.5, ygrid:2, xaxis:-5 5 1, yaxis:-5 5 1}
 - car.1 {xgrid:0.5, ygrid:2, xaxis:-5 5 1, yaxis:-5 5 1, xtick:-4 -3 -2 -1 1 2 3, ytick:-4 -3 -2 -1 0 1 2 3 4}

-Without any option, each path point would have expressed a new Cartesian coordinate that is centered at that location.
-For instance, the first example above would have setup a Cartesian coordinate plane such that its origin is located at (5,5).
+This command is typically be supplied by a command option, which expresses the ID(s) of the Cartesian coordinate system.
+Each path point of the command line expresses the location where the origin of the Cartesian coordinate frame is to be located within the viewport.
+For instance, the first example above expresses that the origin of the first Cartesian coordinate frame be located at (5,5).

-Additional configuration can be added to this plane, such as with instructions to draw the x/y axes, or to add tick marks to each axis.
-These configurations are done by specifying additional config parameters in the same command line of 'car'.

-The command option is the Id of this Cartesian plane, which can be used later to identify this plane.
-This is similar to how an Id is used to identify a node, or a box.

-The 'xgrid' and 'ygrid' option would scale a point on a Cartesian plane.
-The number assigned to the 'xgrid' expresses the length each viewport grid would mean for the grid of the Cartesian.
-Thus, "xgrid:0.5" would have meant that a viewport grid of 1 would have translated to a distance of 0.5 for this Cartesian grid, in the horizontal direction.
-Similarly, a "ygrid:2" would have mean that a single viewport grid would have translated to a distance of 2 unit grid in the Cartesian plane, in the vertical direction.
+Additional style option can be added.
+For instance, the xgrid-style and ygrid-style asks that the coordinates in the x-axis and/or y-axis direction be scaled.
+For instance, the "xgrid:0.5" would have meant that a viewport grid of 1 be translated to a x-axis distance of 0.5 for this Cartesian frame, effectively having scaled the coordinate by 2.

-The drawing of x/y axes are controlled by the appearnces of the "xaxis" and "yaxis" config options.
-Each option is to expected two or three numbers, where the first two denotes the range of values in that direction.
-For instance, an "xaxis:-5 5" would mean for a x-axis to be drawn that would cover a range of -5 to 5 horizontally, in Cartesian grid unit.
-Similarly, "yaxis:-5 5" would have means for a y-axis to be drawn that covers a range of -5 to 5 vertically, in Cartesian grid unit.
+The xaxis-style controls the appearance of the x-axis of the frame.
+This option expects two or three numbers.
+The first two numbers express the minimum/maximum the axis would have to cover.
+For instance, an "xaxis:-5 5" would have meant for an x-axis to be drawn that covers the x-coordinates from -5 to 5.
+These numbers are in the unit of the Cartesian grid unit.
+Similarly, "yaxis:-5 5" would have means for a y-axis to be drawn to cover a range of -5 to 5.
+Note that the actual length of the x-axis or y-axis also depends on the current settings of the xgrid-style and ygrid-style.

-By default, the axis is drawn as a line, with line size and color taken from the current config settings.
-However, we can instruct that the axis be drawn either as an arrow, or revarrow, or dblarrow by attaching an integer as the third number to the "xaxis" and/or "yaxis" config option.
-The number 1 means an arrowhead at the right hand side, and 2 means a arrowhead at the left hand side, and a number 3 means two arrow heads on both sides.

-Drawing of ticks marks on either axes is to be done by adding the "xtick" and "ytick" options.
-Both of these options would include a set of number, expressing the location of the tick marks at that location of the axis.

-Once specified, we can draw a point on this Cartesian plane using a special notation of an absolute path point such as the following.
+The third argument to the xaxis-style and yaxis style is a number that expresses whether an arrowhead is to appear.
+It is 0 if no arrowhead is to appear, 1 if arrowhead is to appear at the positive end, and 2 if arrowhead is to appear at the negative end, or 3 if arrowhead is to appear at both ends.

+The xtick-style and ytick-style options controls the appearances of the ticks on x/y-axis.
+The option value is a list of numbers for the ticks.

+After a Cartesian frame is created, it can be used to convert a point on this frame back to the point on the viewport.
+In the following example we are drawing a dot at the location that corresponds to the point of (4,3) within the cartesian frame.

     \drawdot (#car:1,4,3)

-This point means that a coordinate point of this Cartesian plane at (4,3).
-This point is then automatically converted to a viewport coordinate to be drawn by the 'drawdot' command.
-Similarly, a line can be drawn between any two points of this Cartesian plane such as the following.
+Similarly, we can draw line segment can be drawn between Cartesian point (4,3) and (5,10) using the following command.

     \draw (#car:1,4.3)--(#car:1,5,10)

-In addition, there is a "^car" path directive.
+In addition, there is a "^car" path directive such that when set, would have setup for the future path points to be constructed relative to this new origin and with scaling factors congruent to each of the scaling factors of the Coordiante frame.
 For instance we can draw the previous two points using the following 'draw' command and the result will be exactly the same.

     \draw ^car:1 (4,3)--(5,10)

-This is because the "^car:1" directive would have configured the current offset and offset scale to match those of the Cartesian plane #1.
-In particular, the offset center is set to the location the plane center has been set up to, and then the horizontal/vertical scale is then each set to match that of the xgrid/ygrid of that plane.
-Note that the "car" is to be followed by a colon instead of the period, and it only affects the current path expresison.

-# The 'barchart' command

-The 'barchart' is another compound command that is to be used with many subcommands.
-Following is a list of some of its subcommands.

-- barchart-setup xorigin yorigin xwidth ywidth xrange yrange
-- barchart-bbox
-- barchart-vbar
-- barchart-ytick
-- barchart-xtext

-The 'barchart-setup' command would setup the barchart and config it.
-The 'xorigin' and 'yorigin' are to state the grid coordinates where lower left hand corner is to appear in the Diagram.
-Note that this number is subject to current settings of 'refx', 'refy', 'refsx' and 'refsy' settings.

-The 'xwidth' and 'ywidth' is to state the width and height of the bar chart measured in grid length.
-Thus, setting them to '10' and '15' would have a barchart of 10 grids wide and 15 grids tall.

-The 'xrange' and 'yrange' is to state the input range for the x-direction and y-direction axes.
-Specifically, if the bars are going to be drawn vertically, from bottom to top, then the 'yrange' should be stated as the highest number of the tallest bar,and 'xrange' should be stated as the total number of bars minus one.
-For example, if we were to show five bars, that is 0.1, 0.3, 0.2, 0.4, 0.2, then the 'yrange' should be set to 0.4, and 'xrange' should be set to "5" Following example shows how to set up a barchart that is to be placed at (0,0), with a width of 10, and height of 15, and with the 'xrange' set to 5 and 'yrange' set to 0.4.

-    barchart-setup 0 0 10 15 5 0.4

-The 'barchart-bbox' is to draw a bounding box covering the entire barchart- It does not require any arguments.

-The 'barchart-vbar' is to draw vertical bars.
-The arguments are the y-values of the bar themselves.
-Thus, to draw the previous five bars, it will be

-    barchart-vbar 0.1 0.3 0.2 0.4 0.2

-The 'barchart-ytick' operation is to draw "ticks" along its y-axis on the left hand side, and also show the label for each axis to its left hand side.
-Its arguments are the location of ticks, and they should be stated in the same input range as those of the 'vbar'.
-For example, if ticks were to be placed at the location of '0.1', '0.2' and '0.3', then following command should be issued.

-    barchart-ytick 0.1 0.2 0.3

-The 'barchart-xtext' is to add information at the bottom of each bar as to express what these bars are intended for.
-The text must be provided by a set of quotation marks that must proceed all options and scalars.
-The scalars express the location of vertical bars on x-axis.
-Thus, if the input range has been set to 5, the first bar is to appear between 0-1, and second bar 1-2, and so on, thus, the center location for the first vertical bar is 0.5, and center location for the second bar is 1.5, etc.

-    barchart-xtext "P(0)\\P(1)\\P(2)" 0.5 1.5 2.5

-The text will always be centered at location, and placed directly below the bar.

 # The 'if' command